 Ron English's very first tribute record English 101 released in 1994.

-But they imploded before recording their debut.
+Sadly they disbanded before recording their debut.
 Shortly after, along with

-quartet The Wright Brothers.
-Many spirited shows followed, but they too
+formed The Wright Brothers quartet.
+Many spirited shows followed, but even

 He was reborn Dusty Wright -- purveyor of metaphysical Americana.